-Hypertension Canada's Device Recommendation Program
+Hypertension Canada's Recommended BPM Devices Listing

-Refer patients to Hypertension Canada's list of devices validated as accurate at hypertension.ca.
-Home blood pressure monitors will begin to carry these logos on their packaging in 2018.
+Refer patients to Hypertension Canada's list of devices that are validated as accurate at hypertension.ca/BPdevices.

-Have your patients look for the following logos to ensure their home BP monitor is valid and has been verified by Hypertension Canada.
-Both Gold and Silver ratings are accepted as accurate.
+Have your patients look for the following logos to ensure their home BP monitor is valid and has been verified by Hypertension Canada's experts.

-Recommended by Recommandé par Hypertension Canada Gold I Or
+Recommended by Recommandé par Hypertension Canada Gold | Or

 Gold-rated devices meet the highest and most current international standard for blood pressure measurement devices.

-Recommended by Recommandé par Hypertension Canada Silver Largent
+Recommended by Recommandé par Hypertension Canada Silver | Argent